isecurefi/wscli-php/README.md

 The `wscli` is [ISECure](https://www.isecure.fi) WS-Channel SaaS command line client.
-It uses WSCLI SDK for PHP that is boosted version of Swagger generated client SDK.
+It uses WSCLI SDK for PHP that is boosted version of OpenAPI 2.0 generated client SDK.
 See details about the SDK below.

 ```shell
 $ curl -LSs https://isecurefi.github.io/wscli-php/installer.php | php